 Application deadline for FY 2017 sign-up is January 27th.

-Landowners who choose to participate in WRP may sell a conservation easement or enter into a cost-share restoration agreement with USDA to restore and protect wetlands.
+Landowners who choose to participate in WRE may sell a conservation easement or enter into a cost-share restoration agreement with USDA to restore and protect wetlands.
 The landowner voluntarily limits future use of the land, yet retains private ownership.
 The landowner and NRCS develop a plan for the restoration and maintenance of the wetland.

 The program offers landowners three options: permanent easements, 30-year easements, and 30-year contracts (only available to acreage owned by Indian tribes).
 Wisconsin has many WRP restoration projects.